EduardGomezEscandell/GoMandelbrot/README.md

 ![image](examples/-08033+0178i.png)

 ### Upcoming
-Currently the biggest performance bottleneck is writing to disk.
+- [ ] Currently the biggest performance bottleneck is writing to disk.
 To fix this, it would be wise to use a more efficient file storage format.
+- [ ] Too many hardcoded variables.
+Ideally they are passed as command-line arguments